opdude/op-aurora-dx-nvidia-open/README.md

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for more information about customizing and contributing to this image.

-The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

 ## ISO

 If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
 These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.